oliviak121/ShamzamProject/readME.md

     python app.py
     ```

+## Music
+### The Music Folder
+The project assumes .wav files of songs are present in the music folder in the main directory, and uses these to pull from for testing.
+The fragment folder should contain short clips of songs around 4 seconds long.
+The track folder should contain longer clips songs to simulate the whole song (but is actually around 8 seconds long in this instance).

+### The Playlist Folder
+The playlist folder is where the resultant full length .wav sond files will be outputted to after running the test_us4 happy path test.
+This takes a fragment and returns the corresponding full track with the artist and song title as the name of the .wav file.

 ## Testing
 ### Setting up testing enviornment
 Requirements are also needed to run the tests, so to start open a virtual environment in the main ShamzamProject directory